voedger/reqmd/design.md

 - New footnotes (ActionFootnote.Line = 0) are added at end of file one after another with no extra blank lines in between
 - No specific ordering of new footnotes required
 - Existing footnote ordering shall be preserved

+### Apply Regmdjson actions

+- func applyReqmdjsons(reqmdjsons map[FilePath]*Reqmdjson) error
+- If Reqmdjson is empty and the file specified by FilePath exists then it is deleted
+- Else Reqmdjson is jsonized and written to the file specified by FilePath

 ### Error Handling